naitzabez/ID1021/readme.md

-assignments for id1021, by sebastian vallin
+assignments for a course.. , by sebastian vallin